openstack/ironic-python-agent/doc/source/admin/troubleshooting.rst

   - if using a diskimage-builder ramdisk, it may be configured to output all contents of the journal, including ironic-python-agent logs, by enabling the `journal-to-console element <https://docs.openstack.org/diskimage-builder/latest/elements/journal-to-console/README.html>`_.

+In addition, Ironic is configured to retrieve IPA logs upon failures by default, you can learn more about this feature in the `Ironic troubleshooting guide <https://docs.openstack.org/ironic/latest/admin/troubleshooting.html#retrieving-logs-from-the-deploy-ramdisk>`_.

 Manually restart IPA
 ====================